Connectivity and Irreducibility of Algebraic Varieties of Finite Unit Norm Tight Frames: Connectivity of the subset of NOD frames in

 \begin{example} Here we give an example for the motion in $\mathcal{F}_{6,3}^\mathbb{R}$.
-In Figure \ref{fig2} we see the motion from a frame consisting of a simplex in $x$-$y$ plane and the subframe with frame operator $\text{diag}(1,1,2)$.
-Without passing through the OD frames, we pull the simplex vectors up and the subframe vectors down to get the second frame, which is a union of two orthonormal bases.
+In Figure \ref{fig2} we see the motion from a frame consisting of a member of $\mathcal{F}_{3,2}^\mathbb{R}$ in the $x$-$y$ plane and the subframe with frame operator $\text{diag}(1,1,2)$.
+Without passing through the OD frames, we pull the vectors of the member of $\mathcal{F}_{3,2}^\mathbb{R}$ up and the subframe vectors down to get the second frame, which is a union of two orthonormal bases.

 For the swapping phase of the motion, we first align the orthonormal basis which complements the subframe with frame operator $\text{diag}(1,1,2)$.
 If we did not do this, the ensuing motion would pass through an OD frame.
 This is illustrated in Figure \ref{fig3}.
 Finally, Figure \ref{fig4} shows how the swapping motion uses successive spins of subsets to swap the position of the vectors labeled $\bigcirc$ and $\triangle$.